-- A. Except for one- and two-family residential developments, no driveway shall be located closer than twenty five (25) feet from a side property line unless neighboring properties have shared driveway access.
-This separation is intended to help control storm water runoff, permit snow storage on site, and provide adequate area for any necessary on-site landscaping. - B. One- and two-family residential developments shall be limited to one (1) driveway access point. - C. All developments other than single family and duplex residential developments shall be limited to one (1) driveway access point except under the following conditions: - 1.
-A corner lot meeting the dimensional requirements of this Ordinance with frontage on at least two (2) roads, provided no more than one (1) driveway access point shall be allowed on a single road. - 2.
+- E. Access to off-street parking areas for non-residential uses shall not be permitted across lots that are residential in use or in a residential zoning district. - F. Cross Access Management: - 1.
+All off-street parking areas not accessed by a service drive shall be designed to allow internal vehicle circulation between adjacent lots by providing a location for cross access on the site plan. - 2.
+A cross access agreement shall be recorded with the Grand Traverse County Register of Deeds prior to occupancy. - 3.
+The Planning Commission may waive this requirement if deemed impractical during site plan review due to topography, natural features, or vehicular safety factors if appropriate bicycle and pedestrian connections are provided between adjacent developments and uses. - G. Curb Cuts: - 1.
+Except for one- and two-family residential developments, no driveway shall be located closer than twenty five (25) feet from a side property line unless neighboring properties have shared driveway access.
+This separation is intended to help control storm water runoff, permit snow storage on-site, and provide adequate area for any necessary on-site landscaping. - 2.
+One- and two-family residential developments shall be limited to one (1) driveway access point. - 3.
+All developments other than single family and duplex residential developments shall be limited to one (1) driveway access point except under the following conditions: - a.
 Parcels exceeding six hundred (600) feet of road frontage may be allowed a second driveway access point as long as the distance between existing and proposed driveway access points meet the Michigan Department of Transportation's Guidelines for Unsignalized Driveway Spacing:

 MDOT GUIDELINES FOR UNSIGNALIZED DRIVEWAY SPACING

 Speed on Roadway (mph) Spacing Guidelines (feet)

 25 130

 30 185

 35 245

 40 300

 45 350

 50 455

 55 455+

+(Source: "Spacing for Commercial Driveways and Streets", MDOT Traffic and Safety Division